CUBRID/cubrid-manual/en/sql/schema/table_stmt.rst

     *   **SET NULL**: When a specific record is being deleted or updated, the column value of the foreign key is updated to **NULL**.
     *   **NO ACTION**: Its behavior is the same as that of the **RESTRICT** option.

+For each row R1 of the referencing table, there should be some row R2 of the referenced table such that the value of each referencing column in R1 is either **NULL** or is equal to the value of the corresponding referenced column in R2.

 .. code-block:: sql

     -- creating two tables where one is referring to the other